tacoda/tacoda.github.io/content/posts/refactoring-our-tests.md

 # tests/test_task_list.py::test_listing_tasks_displays_output PASSED
 ```

 Now our tests are much more descriptive.
-What's the benefit.
-Now I can just read my tests and I know what they are tests.
+What's the benefit?
+Now I can just read my tests and I know what they are testing.
 These descriptions are better, but they are still not quite english-like.
 We are going to extend that soon.

 This also allows us to easily add our other cases.